A Poor Man's Paramount

 It's red & black, it has Byers gears, it has GOTO....but is it a Paramount?

 Definitely not!
 But at slighly less cost (1/10th) it is our answer to a computer controlled German mount.
 It uses AWR's stepper motor GOTO drive system.
-This British alternative has periodic error correction and the ability to interface with Planetarium software such as SkyMap.
+This British alternative has micro-stepping, periodic error correction and the ability to interface with Planetarium software such as SkyMap.
+It runs quietly too - no waking the neighbours during the night!

 It will however function without a computer and the latest version of the software has in-built object databases (see later).